Baseball Luxury Tax

 The Yankees were assessed a $26.9 million tax by the commissioner’s office on Monday, 12/22/08, up from $23.9 million last year and their biggest bill since paying nearly $34 million for 2005.
 The Detroit Tigers, who also failed to qualify for the postseason, are the only other team that must pay tax and owe $1.3 million to the commissioner’s office.
 While the Yankees pay at a 40 percent rate for the amount over $155 million, the Tigers pay at a 22.5 percent rate because they exceeded the specified threshold for the first time.

 New York’s final payroll was $222.2 million and Detroit was second at $160.8 million for the purpose of the luxury tax.
-To compute it, Major League Baseball uses the average annual values of contracts for players on 40-man rosters and adds benefits.
 The threshold rose from $148 million last year to $155 million this season.
 It goes up to $162 million next year and rises by $8 million in each of the following two seasons.

 NY Yankees: $26.9 million